DCF-01/MP-1/README.md

 # Market project - One

-**This  project allows users to quickly view critical stock data on any given public company by providing the following:**
+**This  project allows users to quickly view critical stock data for any given public company by providing the following:**

 [View Project](https://dcf-01.github.io/MP-1/)